 The Digital Brighton & Hove project provides innovative solutions and services for digitally excluded people across the city.
 Through cross-sector partnership work, they’re building a network of trained Digital Champions in local communities to support service users, staff and volunteers with their digital transformation journeys.
-Digital Brighton & Hove is funded by the National Lottery Community Fund (through the One Digital programme) and Brighton & Hove City Council.
+DBH is funded by Brighton & Hove City Council and until 2019 was also funded by the National Lottery Community Fund (through the One Digital programme).

 Local resident Bob was a Brighton & Hove City Councillor for 24 years.
 He also served as Mayor of Brighton during 2005/2006, and he also holds the title of Honorary Alderman.